adi14041999/my_wiki/docs/AI/deep_generative_models/variational_autoencoders.md

 2. Given a sample $x$ and a model $p \in \mathcal{X,Z}$, what is the posterior distribution over the latent variables $z$?

 The posterior distribution $p(z|x)$ represents our updated beliefs about the latent variables $z$ after observing the data $x$.
 In other words, it tells us what values of $z$ are most likely to have generated the observed $x$.
 This is particularly useful for tasks like feature extraction, where we want to understand what latent factors might have generated our observed data.

+## Why VAEs?

+While VAEs only compute approximate densities through the ELBO rather than exact marginal likelihoods, they remain highly useful for several key reasons:

+**1. Learned Latent Representations**: Learned latent representations (the approximate posterior $q_\phi(z|x)$ learned by the encoder; we'll get to what this means later) provides a meaningful compressed representation of the data.
+This latent space captures semantically relevant features and enables tasks like interpolation, manipulation, and feature extraction that would be difficult with exact but intractable inference methods.

+**2. Practical Benefits Outweigh Approximation Error**: For most applications, the benefits of having a trainable, scalable generative model with a structured latent space far outweigh the approximation error introduced by using the ELBO.
+The approximation is often "good enough" for practical purposes, and the alternative—exact inference—is simply not feasible for complex, high-dimensional data.

 ## Learning Directed Latent Variable Models